regality/sms-address/README.md

 ### Basic Usage

-sms-address returns an email address that can be used to send an SMS message.
+sms-address returns an email address that can be used to send an SMS (or MMS) message.

 It takes two arguments, phone number, and carrier.